Degree awarding powers

 - report drafting begins.

-The OfS decides whether to grant degree awarding powers based on the assessment report, QAC advice and wider regulatory intelligence.
+We decide whether to grant degree awarding powers based on the assessment report, QAC advice and wider regulatory intelligence we hold about the provider.
 We will inform the provider about the decision.

 How long does it take?

-We currently estimate that we will start work on new applications approximately 9 to 12 months after we receive the application.
+We currently estimate that we will start work on new applications approximately nine to 12 months after we receive the application.

 We paused our assessment of applications until August 2025.
 This was to refocus our resources to support our work in response to the financial challenges affecting higher education providers in England.
 We are now assessing applications that were previously paused.